Get follow-along PBIX example

 This dashboard is harder to build because KPIs can have different meanings.
 For example, while revenue growth is normally marked in green, any growth in costs should be marked in red because that's a negative trend in a KPI.

-When creating a small multiples dashboard like this, you need to be pay attention to the type of the KPI and know when its meaning should be reversed.
+When creating a small multiples dashboard like this, you need to pay attention to the type of the KPI and know when its meaning should be reversed.

 Creating a small multiples dashboard well is hard.
 What makes it easier is using the right tool for the job.